Sex Addiction Treatment

 With current technology and media, people of all ages are bombarded with mixed messages or triggers daily, without having to actively seek them out.

-Technology plays a huge role in hypersexuality and sexual addiction can be difficult to identify and diagnose because the visible effects are not as obvious as those of chemicals.
-It is much easier to recognise a drunk or high person than it is to know when somebody has just sexually acted out.
+Technology plays a huge role in hyper-sexuality and sexual addiction can be difficult to identify and diagnose because the visible effects are not as obvious as those of chemicals.
+It is much easier to recognise someone who is intoxicated than to know when somebody has just sexually acted out.

-In considering sex addiction it may be useful to ask yourself the following questions:
+When considering sex addiction, it may be useful to ask yourself the following questions:

-Due to the diversity and complexity of sex addiction, its symptoms and effects can be far ranging.
+Due to the diversity and complexity of sex addiction, its symptoms and effects can be wide-ranging.

-Problems such as unwanted pregnancy, loss of social status, financial loss, sexually transmitted disease, legal issues, diminished performance at work and stress related illnesses can be common.
+Problems such as unwanted pregnancy, loss of social status, financial loss, sexually transmitted diseases, legal issues, diminished performance at work and stress-related illnesses can be common.
 Emotionally the effects can be severe.
 Emotional detachment is common and invariably extends to spouses and/or family.

-A sufferer can find themselves isolatory, depressed, anxious or shameful.
+The sufferer can find themselves isolated, depressed, anxious or ashamed.
 These symptoms (maybe more so than other addictions) can also appear in spouses or loved ones.
-Many sex addicts have a fear of abandonment and therefore can remain in destructive and unhealthy relationships.
+Many sex addicts have a fear of abandonment and, therefore, can remain in destructive and unhealthy relationships.

-Defined by an ‘excessive’ use of pornography, addiction can be largely subjective given an individual’s perception of what is excessive.
+Defined as an ‘excessive’ use of pornography, this addiction can be largely subjective given an individual’s perception of what is excessive.
 What is clear is that the addiction is prevalent when a user continues to watch porn despite negative consequences.
 It can be identified in many ways.

 In identifying porn addiction the following questions may prove useful:

-The damage that can occur as a result of porn addiction can be as severe as is with any addiction.
-Socially you can become introverted and shy away from potential relationships; emotionally you can become detached; psychologically you can suffer from guilt, shame and confusion and physically you can suffer from a variety of stress related conditions, impotence or premature ejaculation.
+The damage that can occur as a result of porn addiction can be as severe as with any addiction.
+Socially, you can become introverted and shy away from potential relationships; emotionally, you can become detached; psychologically, you can suffer from guilt, shame and confusion, and physically, you can suffer from a variety of stress-related conditions, impotence or premature ejaculation.

 Pornography is easily available to people of all ages.
 This means that compulsivity can be developed from earlier on in life and last longer, unfortunately giving warped/unrealistic messages about sexual encounters and activity.

-Given the sensitive nature of the topic it is sometimes difficult to ask for help.
-Having identified with the symptoms it is important that you find help that is both knowledgeable and compassionate to the condition.
-It may not be perceived by the medical fraternity as any different to other behavioural addictions but to the sufferer that could not be further from the truth.
+Given the sensitive nature of the topic, it is sometimes difficult to ask for help.
+Having identified the symptoms it is important that you find help that is both knowledgeable and compassionate to the condition.
+It may not be perceived by the medical fraternity as any different to other behavioural addictions but to the sufferer, that could not be further from the truth.

-Camino understands this and is experienced in this field.
-It is important that you feel safe and secure in your environment when exploring these behaviours and we place that at the forefront of everything we do.
+Camino Recovery understands this and is experienced in this field.
+It is important that you feel safe and secure in your environment when exploring these behaviours, and we place that at the forefront of everything we do.

-Please contact Camino for an impartial and confidential conversation to understand the options open to you.
+Please contact Camino Recovery for an impartial and confidential conversation to understand the options open to you.